-- Personal belongings are not allowed in the lab during testing. - Pencils, calculators and scratch paper will be issued to students prior to exam.
-These items must not leave the testing lab. - Cell phones and/or smart watches are not allowed in the lab during testing. - Students must adhere to lab rules. - Hats, hoodies or sweatshirts may not be worn.
+Personal belongings are not allowed in the lab during testing.

+Pencils, calculators and scratch paper will be issued to students prior to exam.
+These items must not leave the testing lab.

+Cell phones and/or smart watches are not allowed in the lab during testing.
+Students must adhere to lab rules.

+Hats, hoodies or sweatshirts may not be worn.
 Short Sleeve shirts should be worn except by special permission.
-Please discuss with faculty. - Talking will not be permitted; questions will be answered by an instructor. - Any action interpreted as cheating by the facilitating instructor may result in immediate removal from testing lab, a zero recorded for the test grade and possible removal from SPC nursing program. - a.
+Please discuss with faculty.

+Talking will not be permitted; questions will be answered by an instructor.

+Any action interpreted as cheating by the facilitating instructor may result in immediate removal from testing lab, a zero recorded for the test grade and possible removal from SPC nursing program.

+a.
 There will be 6 exams scheduled throughout the semester that will comprise 60 % of the course grade.
-If an exam is missed due to an excused absence, an alternate make-up exam may be given or the exam following the missed

-- exam may be counted in its place (this may by allowed once during the semester for an excused absence). - b.
+If an exam is missed due to an excused absence, an alternate make-up exam may be given or the exam following the missed exam may be counted in its place (this may by allowed once during the semester for an excused absence).

+- b.
 The Midterm exam (OB content) comprises 10% of the final grade and must be taken by all students.
 The Final Exam (Pediatric content) comprises 10% of the final grade and must be taken by all of the students.
 The midterm and final exams must be taken when scheduled or the student may be given an alternate make-up exam. - c.
-The Maternity and Pediatric ATI Tests will be taken during the semester.
-The two scores will be averaged together & counted as 4 % of the final grade.
-(Assigned scores for each ATI reported level are: < level 1 = 60, level 1=70, level 2 = 85, level 3 = 95.) - d.
-There are 3 study guides due before the beginning of class on Sept 13, 2021.
+The Maternity and Pediatric ExamSoft benchmark tests will be taken during the semester.
+The scores will be averaged together & counted as 4 % of the final grade. - d.
+There are 3 study guides due before the beginning of class on January 31, 2022.
 They will each be worth 4 % - e.
-There will be a weekly discussion in blackboard worth 4%. - f.
+There will be 6 discussions in blackboard worth 4% of the total grade.
+5-6 completed discussions = 100% 4 completed discussions = 75% 3 completed discussions = 50% 1-2 completed discussions = 25% 0 completed discussions = 0% - f.
 Satisfactory completion of a pediatric medication administration exam with a grade of 90% or above.
 The exam may be retaken twice if not passed the first time.
 If a student does not pass the exam by the third attempt, they will be dropped from both RNSG1412 and RNSG2462 (these courses must be passed concurrently) and it is considered a failed attempt at completing the courses.